-PLEIN-AIR PAINTING
+PLEIN-AIR PAINTING ON AZENART PAINTING HOLIDAYS

 What is “plein-air” painting?
 Plein-air painting or drawing (French for out in the open) means leaving the art studio in order to experience painting or drawing in front of natural landscapes.
 French impressionists made this practice a recognised art form at the turn of the 20th century.
 Artists took paint which was now available in tubes they could transport anywhere, along with newly conceived portable easels, and off they were to create and transfer fresh lively moods onto their paintings.
 A form of 'freedom painting' was born.